-Hebrew: tsebi, properly the gazelle (Arabic: ghazal), permitted for food (Deut.
-14:5; compare Deut.
-12:15, 22; 15:22; 1 Kings 4:23), noted for its swiftness and beauty and grace of form (2 Sam.
-2:18; 1 Chr.
-12:8; Song of Songs 2:9; 7:3; 8:14)
+Hebrew: tsebi, properly the gazelle (Arabic: ghazal), permitted for food (Deuteronomy 14:5; compare Deuteronomy 12:15, 22; 15:22; 1 Kings 4:23), noted for its swiftness and beauty and grace of form (2 Samuel 2:18; 1 Chronicles 12:8; Song of Songs 2:9; 7:3; 8:14)

-The Hebrew word ('ayyalah) in Prov.
-5:19 thus rendered (Revised Version, “doe”), is properly the “wild she-goat,” the mountain goat, the ibex.
-(See 1 Sam.
-24:2; Ps.
-104:18; Job 39:1.)
+The Hebrew word ('ayyalah) in Proverbs 5:19 thus rendered (Revised King James Version, “doe”), is properly the “wild she-goat,” the mountain goat, the ibex.
+(See 1 Samuel 24:2; Psalm 104:18; Job 39:1.)